MadeByThePinsHub/handbook/handbook/about/index.md

 * Communicating change is easier if you can just point to the diff.
 * Everyone can contribute to it by proposing a change via a merge request.

-One common concern newcomers to the handbook express is that the strict documentation makes the company more rigid.
+One common concern newcomers to the handbook express is that the strict documentation makes the team more rigid.
 In fact, writing down our current process in the handbook has the effect of empowering contributors to propose change.
 As a result, this handbook is far from rigid.
 You only need to look at the [handbook changelog (currently in Git commits)](https://gitlab.com/MadeByThePinsTeam-DevLabs/official-handbook/-/commits/staging) to see the evidence.

 ## Counting the handbook pages
 It's easy to see that the handbook is large, but have you ever wondered just _how large_?
 If it were printed in 12-point, single-spaced Arial it would be well over three thousand pages long and that's not even counting the images.
 That's a lot of good info![^1]

 ### Historical Records
 We are using [WordCounter](https://wordcounter.net/words-per-page) with the defaults like the Arial font, single spacing and in size 14.